Love Island 2020 music – all the songs featured on the winter series soundtrack

 - Measurement – Fleur East

-- Huge Love (David Penn Prolonged Remix) – Pete Heller’s Huge Love
+- Large Love (David Penn Prolonged Remix) – Pete Heller’s Large Love

 - That is Actual – Jax Jones feat Ella Henderson